matthewbednarski/backstage/plugins/scaffolder-react/api-report-alpha.md

 import { ApiHolder } from '@backstage/core-plugin-api';
 import { ComponentType } from 'react';
+import { ConfigurableExtensionDataRef } from '@backstage/frontend-plugin-api';
 import { CustomFieldValidator } from '@backstage/plugin-scaffolder-react';
 import { Dispatch } from 'react';
+import { ExtensionBlueprint } from '@backstage/frontend-plugin-api';
+import { FieldExtensionComponentProps } from '@backstage/plugin-scaffolder-react';
 import { FieldExtensionOptions } from '@backstage/plugin-scaffolder-react';
+import { FieldSchema } from '@backstage/plugin-scaffolder-react';
 import { FieldValidation } from '@rjsf/utils';
 import { FormProps } from '@backstage/plugin-scaffolder-react';
 import { IconComponent } from '@backstage/core-plugin-api';